jnozzi/cocoadev.com/markdown/AdviceOnImportingHeaders.md

 I'm confused as to how to properly include all the headers in my project to make everybody happy.

 I have 2 classes that need to know about each other, but all hell breaks loose if they try to include each other's header files via #import.
-One is a simple application class based on General/NetSocket example, GhettoServer.
+One is a simple application class based on NetSocket example, GhettoServer.
 I put @class ClassName in it to make it happy but it produces warnings when it calls methods to that class.
 Importing the header will blow it up with parser errors.

 It seems to be that the PSApplication class imports a header, which imports another header, and eventually gets to another class that's doing @class PSApplication so it knows about PSApplication being defined.